mayraberrones94/CCI_technical/GS_Mac_version.md

 If you have partitions in your disk and want to change the installation location, you can select this by clicking the `Change Install Location` and choosing the disk you want.
 If not, click  `Install`.
 The installation might take 5 to 10 minutes, depending on your internet connectivity.
 When the installer is finished copying files, double-click the `Install Certificates` command in the finder window to ensure your SSL root certificates are updated.

+Restart your terminal (you can close it and open it in a new window) and repeat the process of checking the Python version.
+It should show you the version you have just installed.